rycolos/prop-e2e-pipeline-dbt/README.md

 1. pskreporter.info -- an automated reception recorder for a variety of amateur radio digital communication modes
 2. qrz.com -- the primary location of my logbook for all logged radio contacts (aka "QSOs" in radio terminology)
 3. a static grid-to-geo lookup table -- rather than lon/lat, amateur radio uses [maidenhead grid locators](https://en.wikipedia.org/wiki/Maidenhead_Locator_System) for succinct location descriptions.
 To make for easier geographic analysis, I've derived a lookup table converting 4-digit grid locators to lon/lat.

+Scripts to retreive and process this data are available in the `scripts` directory.